-UN no. 3373
+UN number: PSN:

-PSN Biological substance,
+UN 3373 Biological substance,

 Category B

 Class/Division (Subsidiary 6.2

 Hazard)

 Hazard label(s)

 - A Dangerous Goods Transport Document is not required. - The UN3373 label must be visible, and the PSN "Biological Substance, Category B' must be marked on the outer packaging next to the label. - An itemised list of the contents must be enclosed between the secondary and outer packaging.